Challenges in first weeks of school in D.C.: Testing, quarantining and contact tracing

 In Southeast, the entire sixth grade at Johnson Middle — 129 students — was placed in quarantine.
 The D.C. school system released few details about the quarantine, but at a city meeting last week focused on “healthy schools,” a commissioner on that committee said that an unvaccinated staff member caused the mass quarantine.

-A group of parents, teachers and council members have criticized the city for not implementing stricter safety protocols and have called on the city to allow more students to participate in full-time virtual learning.
+A group of parents and teachers has criticized the city for not conducting more testing and releasing more and and has called on the city to allow more students to participate in full-time virtual learning.

 “The approach that has been taken this fall seems to be that we have decided it is best for every student to be in person this fall no matter what,” said Robin Appleberry, a mother of a fourth- and seventh-grader in the Petworth neighborhood of Northwest Washington.
 “And we are going to give you as little as information as possible so trust us.”